AtanasovskaM/GraphQL-API/README.md

-API testing using a graphql api
+API testing a graphql api using Cypress.
+Running automatically all of the tests through a pipeline on every push.